 POSITION: Youth Advocate – FAM SPOT

 HOURS: This is a full-time position.
-Hours will fluctuate based on needs of clients, some evenings and weekends will be required.
+Schedule is 8 hours a day from 12pm to 8pm; Fam Spot program is open from Monday to Saturday.
+Working days will fluctuate based on needs of clients, evenings and weekends are required.

 HOURLY RATE: Range is $16 – $18 an hour, depending on Experience.
 After successfully passing probation period, benefits will include: sick and vacation time, paid holidays, plus optional employee health insurance plan.